Great-Sun-Group/credex-core/README.md

 ## Neo4j databases

 Credex-core runs on two neo4j databases.
 LedgerSpace is the shared ledger containing the full state of the credex ecosystem.
 SearchSpace contains only unredeemed credexes, and is optimized to find credloops.
-On every credloop found and cleared, ledgerSpace is updated accordingly
+On every credloop found and cleared, ledgerSpace is updated accordingly.

 ## Express.js server